 - much as is practical in order to reduce the potential for congestion and conflicting traffic patterns which would disrupt the flow of traffic. - 5.
 The County shall work to enhance freight efficiency, access, capacity and reliability, including access to intermodal facilities such as ports and airports.
 Industrial uses shall be encouraged to locate in such a manner that they may take advantage of the water and rail transportation systems which are available to the County. - 6.
 The County will support reducing the number of rail crossings and will support measures to enhance safety at rail crossings. - 7.
 The County will work with the Port of St. Helens to encourage the establishment and use of dock facilities. - 8.
 The two existing airports, in Scappoose and Vernonia, will be zoned with a landing field overlay zone that incorporates the height restrictions set by the Federal Aviation Administration.
 It will allow the development of airport related industrial uses. - 9.
 Restriction of the location of new pipelines and high voltage transmission lines to within existing rights-of-way will be encouraged whenever possible. - 10.
-The County will develop and implement plans to address safe and convenient pedestrian and bicycle circulation, including providing access to key activity centers, such as transit facilities, commercial centers, and community facilities, and improving connections and the ability to transfer between transportation modes. - 11.
-Columbia County will continue to support the efforts of COLCO Transportation to supply public transit to the citizens of the County coordinate with transit providers and transit plans (e.g., the 2009 Columbia County Community-Wide Transit Plan and US 30 Transit Access Plan) to improve the coverage, reliability and frequency of services. - 12.
-The County shall promote transit accessibility to transportation-disadvantaged groups and special attention will be given to the needs of the handicapped citizens with special needs whenever the County considers a proposal for the provision of public transit. - 13.
-The County will promote walking, bicycling, and sharing the road through public information and organized events. - 14.
+The County will develop and implement plans to address safe and convenient pedestrian and bicycle circulation, including providing access to key activity centers, such as transit facilities, commercial centers, and community facilities, and improving connections and the ability to transfer between transportation modes. - Columbia County will continue to coordinate with transit providers and transit plans (e.g., the 2009 Columbia County Community-Wide Transit Plan and US 30 Transit Access Plan) to improve the coverage, reliability and frequency of services. - 12.
+The County shall promote transit accessibility to transportation-disadvantaged groups and special attention will be given to citizens with special needs whenever the County considers a proposal for the provision of public transit. - 13.
+The County will promote walking, bicycling, and sharing the road through public information and organized events - 14.
 The County will improve bicycle access along all major corridors to provide intercity bicycle connectivity, including high quality bicycle access along Highway 30 and support the development of the CZ Trail and connection to the Banks-Vernonia Trail. - 15.
 The County shall maintain the existing system of roads and bridges to a level suitable to the function of the road, allowing for smooth and comfortable travel,